 - Possession of a controlled drug

-- Possession of a controlled drug with intent to supply
+- Supplying, or offering to supply, a psychoactive substance/ Possession of psychoactive substance with intent to supply

 - Sentencing guidelines for use in magistrates’ courts